 Thrush

-Thrush, caused by Candida Albicans, is a breastfeeding issue that concerns both you and your baby.
+Thrush, caused by a yeast called Candida Albicans, is a breastfeeding issue that concerns both you and your baby.
 Thrush affects your breasts, nipples, and other parts of your body, as well as your baby’s mouth and bottom area.
 Thrush thrives in warm, moist areas, so any skin that touches other skin is vulnerable.

 Thrush can be identified by: